zjyaccount/MTMSD/README.md

 # MTMSD: Exploring Multi-Timestep Multi-Stage Diffusion Features for Hyperspectral Image Classification

+This repository is the official implementation of MTMSD: Exploring Multi-Timestep Multi-Stage Diffusion Features for Hyperspectral Image Classification

 ## Requirements
 Please follow the instructions below to install the required packages.
 We run the code and obtain the results on PyTorch 2.0.1 and CUDA 11.7.
 ```